Template built by

 If you have your InfluxDB credentials configured in the CLI, you can install this template with:

-Network monitoring with SNMP dashboard
+Network monitoring using SNMP dashboard

 SNMP (Simple Network Management Protocol) is an application-layer protocol used to manage and monitor network devices.
 SNMP provides a common way for devices on your network — such as routers, switches, WiFi access points, printers, and anything connected in an IP network — to share monitoring metrics.
 An SNMP agent is shipped with practically any network equipment, providing an out-of-the-box way to monitor devices over both local area networks (LANs) and wide area networks (WANs).
 SNMP has also been adopted by some internet of things (IoT) devices vendors.